If your business sells a physical product, what is the most important part of building a long-term online brand?

 - Where your inventory is stored: If you’re shipping products around the country, you may want to consider a carrier that can pick up products locally from distributed fulfillment centers for fastest possible delivery.

-- Express shipping options: One of the most important things to consider when choosing a carrier is transit times.
+- 2-day shipping options: One of the most important things to consider when choosing a carrier is transit times.
 If you need orders out the door and into the customer’s hands fast, then you should partner with a carrier that offers appropriate options.

 ShipBob removes the stress of dealing with carriers along with the guesswork of knowing who to use when, by choosing the shipping carriers that can best serve your customers, wherever they are.
 We automate shipping by taking care of the process for you, while also managing carrier relationships on your behalf (and work with everyone from regional carriers, to large international players).